 There are some who say there is no place of safety.
 These people say that the church has been wrong all of these years.
-It's been reported to me that some have even written to King Hussein, in Jordan, telling them of the Worldwide Church of God's plans.
+It has been reported to me that some have even written to King Hussein, in Jordan, telling them of the Worldwide Church of God's plans.
 But, brethren, even if somebody did that, it would not be so unusual because we are not the only church that has their eye on Petra.
 Many, many churches of this world are looking to that area of the world—as a possible place of safety site.
-And with good reason, because the scriptures seem to indicate that there is a place of safety and that the place of safety is in Petra.
+And with good reason, because the Scriptures seem to indicate that there is a place of safety and that the place of safety is in Petra.

-Some people have gone so far as to have bags packed—ready to go at a moments notice.
+Some people have gone so far as to have bags packed—ready to go at a moment's notice.
 You have probably heard the well-known case of a Worldwide Church of God member who took in all kinds of goodies (into his house trailer), in preparation for a time of famine (or whatever).
 Anyway, as he was getting ready, he loaded his house trailer up so much so he would be ready for these things that his house trailer collapsed.
-Well I don't think that we need to include that in our thoughts regarding this subject.
+Well I do not think that we need to include that in our thoughts regarding this subject.
 But I do think that we need to think of it in its overall terms—as to the possible impact that it might have on our lives right now.
 Because if there is a place of safety, then undoubtedly there are going to be qualifications that God has established regarding who is going to go there and who is not going to go there.

 This subject is important.
 It is well known and I think that we need to take some time here to nail some things down.
 My impression of end-time prophecy is of a well-orchestrated, intricately-timed, interdependent series of events moving toward a very logical and necessary intervention of Jesus Christ.
 We understand that is not going to occur until man is backed into a corner and forced to admit—at least individually as each person repents—that unless Christ had intervened, "no flesh would be saved alive."

-Now what I have just said actually forms the foundation that we are going to build upon—that "no flesh would be saved alive".
-The New International Version translates that verse in Matthew 24:21: "unless God intervened, no one would survive".
-I think that the translators understood that, what is in the context there, is something that is going to affect life physically.
+Now what I have just said actually forms the foundation that we are going to build upon—that "no flesh would be saved alive."
+The New International Version translates that verse in Matthew 24:21: "unless God intervened, no one would survive."
+I think that the translators understood that what is in the context there is something that is going to affect life physically.
 It is going to be so devastating, so terrifying, so unusual, and absolutely unique in the history of man that no one would survive it.

 Does such a circumstance require the protection of God?
 If any of His people are going to survive it, are they going to have to be protected?
 I think that we can conclude, without a doubt, that somebody is going to have to be protected—otherwise no one will survive.